 STEP 2: Click Convert to begin the process, then enter the appropriate Organization Name as gmail-<account>_t1, where <account> is the Gmail email address Username used to alias your Test Account Username.
 For example, we used firstname.lastname@example.org which resulted in a Test Account of email@example.com.
 This results in the Organization Name gmail-definisec_t1, shown below:

 IMPORTANT: DefiniSec, today, does not support manual Approval for Trial License Migration from an Individual Account to an SSProtect Organization.
 As such, Trial License Migration MUST use an Organization Name aligned with automatic Approval.
-For details, refer to the article, Migrate to an Organization.
+For details, refer to the article, Migrating to an Organization Account.